-- A. The contracts, transactions and dealings relating to the Bank's activities during the year ended 31st December 2014 that we have reviewed were in compliance with Shariah to a satisfactory level. - B. We have noted areas that require improvement in the mode of operation and documentation for certain financing transactions of the Bank such as Murabaha, Istisna'a, Diminishing Musharaka and the Ijarah facilities converted to Bai Mu'ajjal that require rectification.
-We have provided guidelines to implement the required improvements; and - C. On the management of the Mudaraba Pool (Liability side), we found that the allocation of profit and charging of losses relating to Mudaraba investment accounts conform overall to the policies and procedures approved by the Shariah Board. - D. During the audit period an amount of MVR 1,031,154 has been transferred in the charity Account. - E. We advised the management to conduct public awareness programs and training program for staff to make the business more efficient and while following the guidelines of Shariah.
+- A. The contracts, transactions and dealings relating to the Bank's activities during the year ended 31st December 2015 that we have reviewed were in compliance with the Shariah to a overall satisfactory level.
+Some major findings were observed in Murabahah and Diminishing Musharakah (DM) which have been mentioned in the annual audit report. - B. We have noted areas that require improvement in the mode of operation and documentation for certain financing transactions of the Bank such as Murabaha, Istisna', Diminishing Musharaka that require rectification.
+We have provided guidelines to implement the required improvement. - C. On the management of the Mudaraba Pool (Liability Side), we found that the allocation of profit and charging of losses relating to Mudaraba investment accounts conform overall to the policies and procedures approved by the Shariah Board. - D. During the audit period an amount of MVR 635, 901 (six hundred and thirty five thousand, nine hundred and one) has been transferred into the charity account due to delay in payments and violation of car Murabahah transaction. - E. In certain instances during the audit we note that the staff involved in the work lack proper knowledge of Shariah based modes of financing.
+We advised the Management to conduct in house training program for the staff.
+The same has been advised in last year report.
+We also recommend to strengthen the Shariah Compliance Unit with additional trained staff as the unit is like a backbone for an Islamic bank.